ksoze84/useStateHandler/README.md

 ## How to use

-1.- Create a handler class C_Handler that extends StateHandler < StateType >.
+1. Create a handler class C_Handler that extends StateHandler < StateType >.
 Add all setState operations you want to this class.

-2.- Use the hook useStateHandler( C_Handler, initial_Value ).
+2. Use the hook useStateHandler( C_Handler, initial_Value ).
 This hook returns [ state, C_Handler ]

-3.- enjoy!
+3. enjoy!

+## Rules

+* Don't initialize state in constructor.
+* Never set Handler.state directly, is read Only!

 ## Example
 ```jsx